opensafely/documentation/docs/study-def-tricks.md

 ```

 This pattern can be used for any type of variable that uses codelists.
-For instance to extract the first admission date for a set of diagnoses in a codelist, use the following variable signature function:
+For instance to extract the first admission date for a set of diagnoses in a codelist, use the following function:

 ```py
 def make_variable(code):